 We are not responsible for these kinds of files being printed.
 Unless requested by one of our employees, DO NOT send files that you do not want printed.

 Primarily used to intentionally overlap inks for a number of reasons, overprint can cause unexpected results.
 We suggest that you turn all overprint objects off before submitting your files.

 In this case the logo was set to overprint.
 The colors from logo are mixing with the colors from the background.
 Unexpected results may occur if you have accidentally set certain objects to overprint.
 Always check logos and other artwork before submitting.

-No. We are now specifically set up to process one side at a time, and this requires that each side of a job must be a separate file.
+No, we are set up to process one side at a time.
+This requires each side of a job must be a separate file.

 Not separating files will cause delays and you might have to send the files again.
 Remember to separate the pages of your .pdf files as well.